atemp678/ForumApp2.0/README.md

 ## What is this?

-This is a forum application for the mobile app: Boost Camp, it is primarily a feature by Austyn Tempesta, but is not cursory to the MVP.
+This is a forum application for the mobile app: Boost Camp, it is primarily a feature by Austyn Tempesta, but is not compulsory to the MVP.

 It uses mostly react native and is primarily a learning experience for react.